Last Updated: 4/13/23 | April 13th, 2023

 - Fun and lively vibe

-This cool new offering has communal areas and shared bathrooms like a hostel, but private rooms like a hotel.
+This cool hotel/hostel has communal areas and shared bathrooms like a hostel, but private rooms like a hotel.
 The rooms look like space-age hubs (or capsules) from the outside.
 Inside you’ll find very little space but comfy beds and a quiet environment.
 It’s a modern, keyless experience.
-You’ll get a wristband that’ll let you do everything, including purchase beer.
+You’ll get a wristband that’ll let you do everything, including purchase beer (there’s a bar on-site).
 The bathrooms are excellent, with awesome showers, and luxury toiletries, including flatirons and curling irons.
 It’s one of the best new hostels in Amsterdam.

 CityHub Amsterdam at a glance: